March 23 Movement: CNDP integration and the formation of the M23 rebellion

 Residents fleeing their villages in Sake due to clashes between FARDC and advancing M23 rebels in April 2012.

 The first signs of rebellion appeared in January 2012, when a mutiny attempt in Bukavu failed.
 The government responded by testing the loyalty of CNDP-affiliated officers through a series of military parades and reform workshops.
-Ntaganda, aware of the threat posed by these developments and increasingly targeted by the International Criminal Court (ICC)—especially following the March 2012 conviction of Thomas Lubanga Dyilo—refused to comply.
+Ntaganda, aware of the threat posed by these developments and increasingly targeted by the International Criminal Court (ICC), especially following the March 2012 conviction of Thomas Lubanga Dyilo, refused to comply.

 In the weeks that followed, clandestine meetings among ex-CNDP officers resulted in limited defections across the Kivus.
 These early efforts were largely ineffective, as many mutineers expressed dissatisfaction over unequal resource distribution.
 Of the 365 soldiers who mutinied in South Kivu, the majority either surrendered or rejoined FARDC.
 A subsequent wave of defections in North Kivu also faltered.
 Several commanders capitulated, while others retreated into the Masisi highlands, where they urgently began recruiting new combatants.

 On 8 April 2012, Congolese and Rwandan officials convened in Gisenyi and reached a tentative agreement allowing Ntaganda to remain in Masisi while an integration commission assessed the situation.
-However, President Joseph Kabila reversed this decision the following day, vowing to prosecute all deserters and enforce the nationwide redeployment of CNDP officers.
+President Joseph Kabila reversed this decision the following day, vowing to prosecute all deserters and enforce the nationwide redeployment of CNDP officers.
 This move reportedly alienated Rwandan officials, who, according to testimony from Ugandan authorities and M23 defectors, had covertly supported the emerging mutiny since 2011.
 Human Rights Watch accused the mutiny of committing widespread war crimes, including summary executions, rape, and forced recruitment, asserting that some Rwandan authorities could be complicit due to their continued support for mutiny's activities.
 In response to the mutiny, President Joseph Kabila called for Ntaganda's arrest on 11 April 2012.